sandipregmi08/IntroSciComp_S2021/resources.md

+# List of links and resources for Introduction to Scientific Computing

-Feel free to add to the list below and update/edit old links
+## Feel free to add to the list below and update/edit old links

 Notebook viewer if github won't render: https://nbviewer.jupyter.org/